-But how to keep them and know exactly what is the needle and what is its size?
+But how do keep them and know exactly what is the needle and is its size?
 If there are marks on the needles then it’s easy, like with these leather needles size 90.
 But Schmetz leather needles size 100 don’t have any marks.
 So I mark them myself with a permanent marker and after that, I know exactly what needle I use (see the video below).

-It’s very important for the thread to match the thickness of the needle eye – if they don’t match the hole made by needle will be too big for the thread.
+It’s very important for the thread to match the thickness of the needle eye – if they don’t match the hole made by the needle will be too big for the thread.
 In other words, use the thinnest needle that can accommodate the thread to avoid leaving large holes in the leather.

 Put stitch length to 2.8-3 mm, for stitching leather it has to be slightly longer.
 Loosen the thread tension – I usually put it to 1 (instead of 3-4 for regular fabric).